ashbirdhiman/groupC_Assignment3/README.md

 **Running the Server**
 - Open a terminal or command prompt.
 - Change the directory to where you have our project files.
+- Type “go mod init” to initiate the folder
 - Type **'go run main.go'** to start the server.
 ```go run main.go```